kellpossible/avalanche-report/README.md

 Currently it uses a Google Sheet [Avalanche Forecast Template](https://docs.google.com/spreadsheets/d/1vkav8SNr4uv1sOtc6mp2eTDa7nYTj5k852T1rD8F_8Y/edit?usp=sharing) for forecast data entry.
 Forecasts are placed in a specific google drive folder when they are ready to be published, and are automatically picked up by the server and rendered as HTML to users.

+There is a blog post which explains the inception, history and motivations for this project: [Introducing `avalanche-report`](https://lukefrisken.com/code/introducing-avalanche-report/).

 ## Design Considerations

 The following are goals that the project is striving to acheive (or has already achieved and needs to maintain) through careful decision making during the design process.